SheatNoisette/vmujs/README.md

 **THIS IS A WORK IN PROGRESS!
 IF YOU HAVE TIME TO SPARE, PLEASE CONTRIBUTE!**

+Important note:
+---

+**This module will remain in 0.0.0 unless VMuJS API's is finalized**

 ## Status

 Please, note that this is a work in progress.
 The API is not stable and may change at any time.